-An Academic Probation Accountability Plan is implemented when a student fails one or more courses in a given quarter.
+An Academic Probation Accountability Plan is implemented when a student fails one or more courses in a given quarter or is found in violation of the Academic Integrity Policy.
 The probation period will last one quarter in length and can be extended at the discretion of the school administration.
 The accountability plan for each student will vary based on the areas of deficiency.
 Extra-curricular activity participation privileges will be determined by the school administration.

-Students who are placed on an Academic Probation Accountability Plan at the start of the 4th Quarter are not eligible for Continuous Enrollment for the next school year until a year-end parent/guardian meeting with the school administration is held.
-The goal of the probation program is to provide the opportunity for students to re-establish themselves academically in order to be successful in the academic setting.
+Students who are placed on an Academic Probation Accountability Plan at the start of the 4^{th} Quarter are not eligible for Continuous Enrollment for the next school year until a year-end parent/guardian meeting with the school administration is held.
+The goal of the probation program is to provide the opportunity for students to re-establish themselves academically in order to be successful in the educational setting.